Chart Color Schemes

 Port Adelaide shows employment indicators that trail behind approximately 70% of regions assessed across Australia

-Port Adelaide has a skilled workforce with notable representation from essential services sectors.
-The unemployment rate was 10.9% as of the past year, with an estimated employment growth of 4.5%.
+Port Adelaide has a skilled workforce with prominent representation in essential services sectors.
+Its unemployment rate was 10.9% as of an unspecified past year.
+Employment growth over the same period was estimated at 4.3%.

 Frequently Asked Questions - Employment